 As a holding company, RenaissanceRe is not currently subject to the Insurance Act.
 However, the Insurance Act regulates the insurance and reinsurance business of our operating insurance companies.
 The Company's most significant operating subsidiaries include Renaissance Reinsurance and DaVinci which are registered as Class 4 general business insurers and Glencoe and Top Layer Re which are registered as Class 3A general business insurers under the Insurance Act.
+The Company also has operating subsidiaries registered as SPIs under the Insurance Act, including most recently, Upsilon Re.
 RUM is registered as an insurance manager.